my story

 my name is riccio.

-i am a musician with artistry rooted in weighted poetry, sprouting with dark timbre:
+i am a musician with artistry rooted in weighted poetry, sprouting dark timbre.

 when i was about four years-old, my parents introduced me to the song, “The Unforgiven II” by Metallica. they told me whenever the music video played on our TV, i would stand right in front of it and mimic Metallica's frontman, James Hetfield.